Chaklader/SignalSyncPro/papers/PAPER_2.md

 - **Continue dominant path:** TLS6_Phase_P1 > 0.5 AND TLS6_Phase_Duration ≤ 0.558 → Continue (majority cases)
 - **Skip2P1 difficulty:** Low precision (38%) and recall (62%) reflects its complex, context-dependent activation

-The 89.5% fidelity demonstrates high approximation quality while the depth-8 constraint ensures interpretability.
-The tree successfully captures Continue (98% recall) and Next (92% precision) behaviors but struggles with rare Skip2P1 transitions.
+The 89.5% fidelity on 61,200 test samples demonstrates high approximation quality while the depth-8 constraint ensures interpretability.
+The tree successfully captures Continue (98% recall) and Next (92% precision) behaviors but struggles with rare Skip2P1 transitions (38% precision, 62% recall).

 **Rule Interpretability:** Each path from root to leaf forms an if-then rule.
 For example, a path might test: "phase_P1 = 1 AND phase_duration > 0.33 AND vehicle_detector = 1 → Continue (confidence 92%)".
 These rules are directly